 Unlike boxing, where a long run as an unbeaten talent separates the elite fighters from the rest, MMA is a different animal.
 There are many combatants in the history of MMA, and the UFC, that have quite a few losses on their record but will still go down as legendary figures in the industry.
 Nate Diaz, Urijah Faber, Robbie Lawler, and Donald Cerrone are a few examples.

-However, those few UFC fighters that have fought at the top of the sport for years and avoided racking up losses are truly in a class of their own.
+However, those few UFC fighters who have fought at the top of the sport for years and avoided racking up losses are truly in a class of their own.
 That is why Jones is a one-of-a-kind talent in having just one loss on his record after 27 fights — 21 of those came inside the Octagon.

 Jones’ lone defeat came via disqualification in a 2009 fight he was dominating.
 Unfortunately for him, some pretty questionable work by referee Steve Mazzagatti in his fight with Matt Hamill is the only thing that’s stopped “Bones” from being undefeated today.

 To date, Jones has racked up 20 wins inside the Octagon, against some of the best light heavyweight fighters of all time.
-Eight of those 20 wins are against men that have held major MMA championships during their careers.
+Eight of those 20 wins are against men who have held major MMA championships during their careers.
 Six of those individuals had UFC gold, and in five of those fights against championship-level competition “Bones” ended his foe’s night early.

 Not only has the New York native racked up a hit list that has never been seen before in the storied UFC light heavyweight division, but it came against many of the best fighters of his generation.
 And in 71% of those instances, UFC gold was on the line.